psycopg/psycopg/docs/basic/from_pg2.rst

 .. warning::

-    You cannot executeA multiple statements in the same query:
+    You cannot execute multiple statements in the same query:

     - when retrieving a :ref:`binary result <binary-data>` (such as using ``.execute(..., binary=True)``;